slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - You don’t meet people by accident.
 There’s always a reason.
 A lesson or a blessing.
 -->

+> *"Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead." (...)
+"When introduced to someone make eye contact and count to 4.
+You’ll both remember each other."
+-- Kevin Kelly [1952]*

+Be useful, not important.

+Listen to people, understand their goals, and help them.
+It’s not about you—it’s about the impact you have on others.

 Hints:

-- Social adeptness is balancing two seemingly opposing social strategies: competing and cooperating.
+- Social adeptness balances competing and cooperating.
-- Building new connections is important but it’s even more important to remember the connections that already exist.
+- Building new connections matters, but nurturing existing ones matters more.
-- Form relationships with those who seem like they’ll give as much than they take.
-The best way to get value was to start giving it away even by giving validation.
+- Form relationships with those who give as much as they take.
+The best way to get value is to give it first, even through validation.
-- You’ll start to live when you can live outside yourself.
-Being in the moment instead of being in your head.
+- You start truly living when you live outside yourself, in the moment, not in your head.
-- Social inadequacy (creepiness) is based on unpredictability.
-Staring isn’t staring if you’re smiling or if you say hi.
+- Social inadequacy (creepiness) stems from unpredictability.
+Staring isn’t creepy if you smile or say hi.
 - Field tactics:
-	- «Rescue people instead of «cold calling».
-Include people to gain allies.
-Become the conduit in your circle — the one who makes sure introductions are made.
-It really is as simple as asking, “Have you met my friend, Johnny?”
-Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
-That’s all anyone wants when they’re out – to feel included.
+	- «Rescue» people instead of cold-calling.
+Include strangers to gain allies.
+Become the conduit—make introductions («Have you met my friend Johnny?»).
+Welcome people into groups; everyone wants to feel included.
 	- Eye contact builds trust.
-Don’t hide yourself.
-Don’t wait to start talking.
-A group or a double might be an easy place to start.
-	- Small and open groups.
-Opening line: "Hi, I’m X and I dont know anybody in this party."
+Don’t hide.
+Don’t wait to speak.
+Start with small/open groups.
+Opening line: «Hi, I’m X and I don’t know anybody here.»
-	- Go to the bar and meet people there or help the hosters to serve food.
+	- Go to the bar or help the host serve food.
-	- You should go on after 10 or 15 minutes, think about it as exploring.
-How to politely end conversations:
-		- «Excuse me but I must to talk with somebody that entered the room.»
-		- «Excuse me I have to make a phone call.»
-		- Human sacrifice...
-Introduce him and leave.
-		- To rude people: «My mum always told me not to speak with strangers.»
+	- Exit gracefully after 10–15 minutes (exploring, not lingering): «Excuse me, I must talk to someone who just entered.» «I have to make a call.» Introduce them and leave.
+To rude people: «My mom told me not to talk to strangers.»
 - Forget those who forget you.
-Those who want to stay in your life, will always find a way.
+Those who want to stay will find a way.
+- Rejection hurts, we dislike when others see us differently from how we see ourselves.

 > *"I speak to everyone in the same way, whether he is the garbage man or the president of the university."
 -- Albert Einstein [1879]*